 Your deep dive into your financial health shouldn't end when you buy your home either.
 Stay on top of your finances so you can make improvements, know when to refinance, and have an emergency fund for those unexpected repairs.

 First-time homebuying tip: Here's our guide on getting your finances in order so you can afford your dream home.

 Searching for mortgage loans isn't particularly exciting for most people.
 It seems easier to just automatically go with the standard 30-year, fixed rate mortgage.
 But taking the time to figure out your options is incredibly important--especially for a first-time buyer.
 There can be a lot of jargon and a lot of unknowns, but finding the right loan for your financial situation is incredibly important.

 Be sure you do your research to see what mortgages options are available to you.
 And don't be afraid to ask your lender for all the options available to you based--not just the one they think is best.

-We'll walk you through it: Ready.
+First-time homebuying tip: Ready.
 Set.
 Research.
 Here's how to get started finding the right loan.

 Finding a Realtor can be tricky since you don't need one very often and your relationship with them doesn't last long term.
 But picking the right one can make or break your home buying experience.